Lemoncode/Angular-Architecture-Fundamentals/Demos/19 state enhancement/game-catalog/README.md

 }
 ```

-* Instead extend State from products module, this way will not cross bundle bounderies.
+* Instead extend State from VideoConsoles module, this way will not cross bundle bounderies.

 ### Step 3.
 Lets refactor our code to align with this.